Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 The kit is also secured on an aluminum rack.
 So no matter how hard you play, the kit will remain in place.
 As told earlier, a live performance is also a visual show, so how your drum looks is also a factor.
 The larger pads of the TD-25KV along with its professional looking sound module make it look good.

-The hi-hat also has a separate stand rather than being attached directly to the rack.
+The hi-hat also has a separate stand for roland v drum rather than being attached directly to the rack.
 While this does mean you have to buy a stand separately, the kit will however look more like an acoustic set and thus improve visual appeal.
 There is a study that also says appearance of musicians matters more than their sound.

 Now coming to the most important aspect of the kit, its sound.
 All the drums and cymbals iin the kit are dual-zone, thus they will enable much higher expressiveness.
 A dual-zone pad will emit two different sounds based on which part of the pad you hit on.